HOW LONG DOES IT TAKE TO BE REIKI CERTIFIED | REIKI MELBOURNE

 Variability in Reiki Course Duration:

 There are also some in-person course that allow you to complete all levels of certification (up to Shihan/Master) within a weekend and others can take several years.
 I cannot stress enough how cautious to be of the 'quickie' courses.
 You will do yourself, your potential clients and your future students a real disservice to fast-track your journey with Reiki.
+This is a spiritual and energetic practice - it requires time, consistency of practice and room for depth of understanding and developing your relationship with it before you may be ready to begin practicing and certainly teaching.

 The Depth of Reiki Practice Beyond Each Level of Reiki Certification: Level I